BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

   - CHALLENGE 1: Prompt for the user's last name, then randomly generate 10 suggested usernames for that person.
 For example... jusriley3, rilj6, juriley7, rileyju29, justiri4, rijustin2, jr87, etc

   - CHALLENGE 2: Cite wrode...
 I mean, write code... that will prompt for the user's nast lame...
 I mean, last name... then generate a [Spoonerism](https://en.wikipedia.org/wiki/Spoonerism) using their first and last name.
 For example, Brilliard Hadley, Jeve Stobs, Fran Sancisco.
 Create a method called findFirstVowel that takes a string as argument and returns the index of the first vowel or returns 0 if no vowels.
 Create a method called vowelName that takes a string like "Bradley" as argument, calls findFirstVowel, and returns "adley".
 In your main method, use getVowelName to help you.
+    - findFirstVowel pseudocode requires parameter inputWord
+      - temporary string called vowels that is "aeiouy"
+      - temporary counter starts at 0
+      - while the counter is less than the length of inputWord
+        - if vowels contains inputWord substring from counter to counter+1
+          - return counter // done! here is the index of the first vowel
+        - counter + 1 // check the next char in the string
+      - return 0 // didn't find a vowel

   - CHALLENGE 3: With the user's first name, generate a verse for the 1964 Shirley Ellis song "The Name Game" [https://en.wikipedia.org/wiki/The_Name_Game](https://en.wikipedia.org/wiki/The_Name_Game).
 Create a method called findFirstVowel that takes a string as argument and returns the index of the first vowel or returns 0 if no vowels.
 Create a method called vowelName that takes a string as argument, calls findFirstVowel, and returns  In your main method, use getVowelName to help you.
 If the name starts with a b, f, or m, that sound simply is not repeated.
 For example: Billy becomes "Billy Billy bo-illy"; Fred becomes "bonana fanna fo-red"; Marsha becomes "fee fi mo-arsha"
+    - findFirstVowel pseudocode requires parameter inputWord
+      - temporary string called vowels that is "aeiouy"
+      - temporary counter starts at 0
+      - while the counter is less than the length of inputWord
+        - if vowels contains inputWord substring from counter to counter+1
+          - return counter // done! here is the index of the first vowel
+        - counter + 1 // check the next char in the string
+      - return 0 // didn't find a vowel

 <iframe width="560" height="315" src="https://drive.google.com/open?id=1NehR20x0yzheTYAEYxJ5W9-D6hbEbuqT" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>